maxfragg/ForGeOSI/README.md

 Feel free to extend, i will accept pull requests on a resonable base.

-##Testing There are testcases to be found __test/__, but they are not portable
+##Testing
-and will need fixing to run on other systems.
-The tests further require
+There are testcases to be found __test/__, but they are not portable and will need fixing to run on other systems.
+The tests further depend of following tools:
 * bash
 * Python 3
 * The Sleuth Kit ver 4.1 or highter, including fiwalk